Koanidi/Koanidi/README.md

 - 👋 Hi, I’m @Koanidi
-- 👀 I’m interested in gamedev
+- 👀 I’m interested in gamedev, tg bots
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning aiogram

 <!---
 Koanidi/Koanidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.